mdaguete/erncryptor/README.md

 ## Usage example:

-1. Clone the repository
-2. Compile the code with `make`
-3. Test the library with `make test`
-4. Fire up a erlang console with `make console`:
+Clone the repository.
+Compile the code with `make`.Test the library with `make test`.Fire up an erlang console with `make console`

     Eshell V5.10.4  (abort with ^G)
     1> Password = <<"P@ssw0rd!">>.